meltyblend/meltyblend/README.md

 - 👀 I’m interested in video games, math, and CS !
 - 🌱 I’m currently studying and majoring in CS and minoring in Math at CSU Fullerton
 - 💞️ I’m looking to collaborate on anything that is fun!
-- 📫 How to reach me: arenc@csu.fullerton.edu
+- 📫 How to reach me: aren.jpg@gmail.com

 <!---
 meltyblend/meltyblend is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.